The trust layer

 3 (US, JP)

 Eight integration surfaces.
+Tap any card.

-Each one is opt-in for Gitlawb and additive for the AgentID network.
+Each is opt-in for Gitlawb and additive for the AgentID network.
 No fork, no replacement, no overlap.
 Pure composition.

 G01